Grace Wilson: Early life and World War I

 Grace Wilson was born in South Brisbane on 25 June 1879.
 She attended Brisbane Girls Grammar School, and began her training to become a nurse at Brisbane Hospital in 1905.
 She completed this qualification in 1908.
 During her period at Brisbane Hospital, Wilson became the first winner of the prestigious gold medal for nursing excellence.
-She subsequently travelled to London for training in midwifery at the Queen Charlotte's Lying-in Hospital.
+She later travelled to London for training in midwifery at the Queen Charlotte's Lying-in Hospital.
 Wilson subsequently worked at the National Hospital for the Paralysed and Epileptic in London.
 She arrived back in Australia during July 1914, and became the matron of Brisbane Hospital.

 Following the outbreak of World War I, Wilson joined the Army Nursing Service Reserve in October 1914 and became the principal matron of the 1st Military District.
 She enlisted in the Australian Imperial Force (AIF) on 15 April 1915 and was appointed the 3rd Australian General Hospital's (3rd AGH) principal matron.
 She and the rest of the 3rd AGH departed Sydney bound for Europe on 15 May 1915.

 The 3rd AGH arrived in England at the end of June and was originally intended to be deployed to France.
 Instead, it was decided to send the hospital to Lemnos island in the Mediterranean to treat casualties of the Gallipoli Campaign.
 The 3rd AGH departed England in early July and arrived at Lemnos on 8 August.
 The ship carrying the nurses stopped at Alexandria during this voyage, where Wilson learned that one of her brothers had been killed at Quinn's Post in Gallipoli.
 Conditions at Lemnos were difficult, and there were initially few facilities to care for the many soldiers who were being evacuated there from Gallipoli.
 Wilson led efforts to improve the situation, earning praise from both her subordinates and superior officers.